chaitu-d/chaitu-d/README.md

 # Hi, I'm Chaitu 👋

 Welcome to my profile!
-I am a developer, cybersecurity geek and researcher passionate IEEE, JISEM and passionate about software development, artificial intelligence, curious about happenings in **AI world** GPUs to Quatum computing and **importantly** sharing knowledge with the community.
+I am a developer, cybersecurity geek , networking enthusiast and researcher (IEEE publications, JISEM) and passionate about software development, artificial intelligence, curious about **RightNow** happenings in **AI world** from GPUs to Quatum computing and mostly **importantly** sharing knowledge with the community.

 ### 🚀 What You'll Find On My GitHub
 * **Code & AI:** Repositories covering general programming, Python AI, and vibe coding projects.
 * **IEEE Research:** Hands-on guides, templates, and workflows on how to write, structure, and conclude IEEE research papers.
+* **Certifications :** : Python, CompTIA, NVIDIA-GEN-L, Cisco
-* **Leadership & Community:** Projects, documentation, and resources from my journey as an Eagle Scout.
+* **Leadership & Community:** Projects, documentation, and resources from my journey as an Eagle Scout - BSA .

 ---